 In intimate relationship, a woman’s job then is precisely not to make a man believe what he wants to believe, but to make him absolutely aware of what actually is in the moment, to teach him the truth about the impact of his presence.
 Of course, it can be profoundly painful for a man to experience such honesty.
 It feels emasculating to a weak ego.
 But we all gain strength by facing our fears – and judging by the way men react and by the way women are trained (not infrequently with violence) to deal with men in civilization – honestly facing his woman’s displeasure would seem to be among the greatest fears men have.
 In offering her clarity, a woman helps a man move from a fantasy about manhood to a powerful, mature, loving masculinity – a masculinity that doesn’t depend on authority, or logic, or force, or money, or righteousness for strength.
 I attest to the truth in Deida’s words from my own personal experience.

 The masculine, Dieda says, wants to penetrate the world with love, and the feminine wants to surrender to it.
 But what civilization has been penetrating with has not generally been love for a very long time, and the feminine has lost faith in surrender.
 Civilization is like a soldier – cut off from its humanity.
 And the sacred whore wants nothing more than to lead him back into life’s welcoming arms.

-Now, having failed Her the first time around, She has given me a new opportunity to serve Her will to be seen, this time, not with my body, but with the words that flow through my body from Her heart
+Now, she has given me a new opportunity to serve Her will, to be seen… not with my body for that I share only with my love, but with the words that flow through my body from Her heart